 Discharge of Indebtedness Worksheet 1 Enter the amount of the reduction to your federal net operating losses that was carried over to the tax year of the discharge (See federal Form 982).
-1 2 2 available to be carried to the taxable year of the discharge.
+1 2 3 Multiply the amount on Line 1 by your income allocation ratio.
+Enter the total amount of Illinois net loss carryovers from all loss years 2 available to be carried to the taxable year of the discharge.
 3 4 Enter the lesser of Line 2 or Line 3.
 This is the amount of your loss carryover reduction.
 4